mestru17/globuild/README.md

 └── build.py
 ```

-Running `build.py` again works like Make - i.e. nothing will happen because there has been no changes to any of the files in the dependency graph.
+Running `build.py` again works like Make - i.e. nothing will happen right now because there has been no changes to any of the files in the dependency graph.

 It is also possible to get a visualization of the dependency graph in the form of Graphviz source code by using `dg.print_graphviz()`:
 ```bash